“How would you feel about going away for a weekend?”

 I don’t know what my future holds, but I feel unbelievably lucky in my present.
 Even as amazing as Guy is, it is still hard to trust.
 Hard not to wait for the worst.
 It is hard to shake suspicion and fear entirely, even when he’s given me no reason.

-There are definitely things that will make a relationship with us challenging, the slightly codependent relationship with his family; his weight has made a few things difficult already (though he is striving to be healthier, which I admire).
-But I deserve someone who treats me right, and he certainly makes that look easier than I ever realized it could be.
+There are definitely things that will make a relationship with us challenging, but I deserve someone who treats me right, and he certainly makes that look easier than I ever realized it could be.
 Without resenting me, and my needs, that make life more complicated.